Bedarra Beach Inn – Functional, friendly, and affordable beachside resort.

 Bedarra Beach Inn Fiji – Food and Drink

-- Restaurant: The Ocean Terrace Restaurant provides delicious and reasonably-priced meals, specialising in seafood, curries, pastas and pizzas.
-Poolside, open-air with sea views and breezes.
+- Restaurant: The Ocean Terrace Restaurant serves delicious and reasonably-priced meals, specializing in seafood, curries, pastas, and pizzas.
+Poolside and open-air with sea views and breeze.
 Romantic at night, with occasional live music.

 - Breakfast: Not included in the rates, and costs are high.
-Better value is the ‘meal plan’ including buffet breakfast and a two-course dinner.
+Better value is the ‘meal plan’ that includes buffet breakfast and a 2-course dinner.

 Bedarra Beach Inn Fiji – Rooms

-- Room Types: Standard Rooms • Deluxe Rooms • Superior Rooms • Superior Premium Rooms.
+- Room Types: Standard Room • Deluxe Room • Superior Room • Superior Premium Room

 - Smoking Rooms: Smoking is not permitted in the rooms or in the hotel buildings.
 OK in the gardens.

 - Best Room: Facing the sea, the Superior Premium Rooms are particularly spacious and comfortable.
-On a corner with double the views and breezes from the private balcony, they would cost at least twice as much in a 5-star resort.
+On a corner with double the views and breeze from the private balconies, they would cost at least twice as much in a 5-star resort.

 - For families: Many rooms can easily accommodate a family of 4 with a double and 2 single beds.
 Some rooms have interconnecting doors.

 Bedarra Beach Inn Fiji – What’s Nearby?